 What Questions are on the GED® Test?

-It’s important to be prepared to take a high school equivalency test like the GED, HISET, or TASC test.
+It’s important to be prepared to take a high school equivalency test like the GED or HISET test.
 One of the best ways to prepare is with practice questions.
 Practice questions give you real knowledge of what to expect on the test.

-Are the Questions Different on the GED Test, HiSET Exam, and TASC Test?
+Are the Questions Different on the GED Test and HiSET Exam?

-Depending on your state, you’ll take one of three high school equivalency tests: the GED, HiSET, or TASC test.
+Depending on your state, you’ll take one of two high school equivalency tests: the GED or HiSET.
 Although some of the content will be slightly different, these tests are similar in many ways.

 - They have mostly multiple choice questions.